+NYSDEC FROM matching that are the table on TeCs and are for comparison purposes only.
 NYSDEC Groundwater Protection Standards are dependent on the organic content of surface soils at SEAD-25 which is 0.78%.

-^{2.} For semivolatile organic compounds the Minimum Detection Limit (MDL) is 330 ug/Kg.

-3. According to the statistical analysis conducted in Section 6.2.3 of the RI report, lead, selenium, and thallium are the only
+For semivolatile organic compounds the Minimum Detection Limit (MDL) is 330 ug/Kg.
+According to the statistical analysis conducted in Section 6.2.3 of the RI report, lead, selenium, and thallium are the only